 Mentionlytics is like the ultimate gossip, but in a good way: the monitoring engine scans the world wide web (including news sources and blogs) for instances of your brand, competitors or keywords and pulls them right into your Hootsuite dashboard.

+Think of BrandFort as your bouncer… the muscle to shut down the haters.
 The AI-based content moderator detects and hides public complaints, hate and spam.
 It takes “positive vibes only” very seriously.

 Get your various accounts, platforms and technology to play nicely together with the help of IFFT (“If This Then That”).
 It’s programming stripped down to bare bones: just build a “recipe” of chain reactions that will kick off with a single action.